protesilaos/tempus-themes/tilix/README.md

 For all available ports, refer to the main [Tempus themes repo](https://gitlab.com/protesilaos/tempus-themes).

-## Contributing

-All contributions should be submitted to the Tempus themes generator.
-See [CONTRIBUTING.md](https://gitlab.com/protesilaos/tempus-themes-generator/blob/master/CONTRIBUTING.md).

 ## License

 GNU General Public License Version 3.
 See [LICENSE](https://gitlab.com/protesilaos/tempus-themes-tilix/blob/master/LICENSE).

 ## Meta

-The Tempus themes project consists of a number of repositories.
-It is maintained with a set of scripts and utilities, stored in the [tempus-themes-utils](https://gitlab.com/protesilaos/tempus-themes-utils).

 All theme files are created with the [Tempus themes generator](https://gitlab.com/protesilaos/tempus-themes-generator).
 See the generator CONTRIBUTING.md.